KNOW-THYSELF: Increasing Self-Knowledge to Promote Moral Behavior

-In the moral domain in particular, self-knowledge is often restricted by self-enhancement – the pervasive bias to see oneself more favorably than implied by one’s actions.
-The goal of the KNOW-THYSELF project, which will be carried out over several years, is to focus on increasing people’s knowledge about their own moral character, which can promote moral behavior and even give rise to long-term changes in personality traits that underlie moral action.
+Specifically, KNOW-THYSELF draws on an as of yet unexploited resource for desirable behavior change: self-knowledge, defined as an accurate representation of what one is like.
+In the moral domain in particular, self-knowledge is restricted by self-enhancement – the pervasive bias to see oneself more favorably than reflected by one’s actions.
+We will test whether increasing self-knowledge about moral character can promote moral behavior across contexts and give rise to long-term change in personality traits that underlie moral action.